-Coming off 2020, it's natural to wonder what the impact of the pandemic and economic turndown has on ERP strategy.
+After 2020, it's natural to wonder what the impact of the pandemic and economic downturn has been on ERP strategy.
 For all respondents, the majority (46%) stated they are moving more slowly, with some initiatives moving forward while others were on hold.
 A nearly equal share (45%) is continuing on their roadmap as planned, with an additional 5% moving forward even faster than expected.
-Only 4% put all plans on hold.
-(Fig. 12)
+Only 4% put all plans on hold (see Fig. 12).